SAP/ui5-project/docs/Configuration.md

             filters:
             - ui5loader-autoconfig.js
             resolve: true
       bundleOptions:
         optimize: true
   ```

 ### Properties

-**bundleDefinitions**
+**bundles**

 A list of bundle definitions.
-A bundle definition contains of the following options:
+A `bundleDefinition` contains of the following options:

 - `name`: The module bundle name
 - `defaultFileTypes`: List of default file types which should be included in the bundle
   - `sections`: A list of module bundle definition sections.
 Each section specifies an embedding technology (see [API-Reference](https://sap.github.io/ui5-tooling/module-@ui5_builder.tasks.html#.generateBundle)) and lists the resources that should be in- or excluded from the section.
     - `mode`:  The embedding technology (e.g. provided, raw, preload)
     - `filters`: List of resources as glob patterns that should be in- or excluded.
-A pattern either contains of trailing slashes '/', single '*' or double asterisks '**' which denote an arbitrary number of characters or folder names.
+A pattern either contains of a trailing slash '/' or single '*' and double '**' asterisks which denote an arbitrary number of characters or folder names.
 Exludes should be marked with a leading exclamation mark '!'.
+The order of filters is relevant, a later exclusion overrides an earlier inclusion and vice versa.
     - `resolve`: Setting resolve to `true` will also include all (transitive) dependencies of the files
     - `resolveConfitional`: Whether conditional dependencies of modules should be resolved and added to the module set for this section.
 By default set to `false`
     - `renderer`: Whether renderers for controls should be added to the module set.
 By default set to `false`